wpswings/event-tickets-manager-for-woocommerce/README.txt

 = Automatic installation =
 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
 To do an automatic install of the plugin, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

-In the search field type **" Event Tickets Manager for WooCommerce"** and click Search Plugins.
+In the search field type **"Event Tickets Manager for WooCommerce"** and click Search Plugins.
 Once you've found our Event Tickets Manager for WooCommerce plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking **"Install Now"**.

 = Manual installation =
 The manual installation method involves downloading our Event Tickets Manager for WooCommerce and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [**instructions on how to do this here**](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).